 The number of applications where WordNet (WN) is being used as an ontology rather than as a mere lexical resource seems to be ever growing.
 Indeed, WordNet contains a good coverage of both the lexical and conceptual palettes of the English language.
 However, WordNet is serviceable as an ontology (in the sense of a theory expressed in some logical language) if some of its lexical links are interpreted according to a formal semantics that tells us something about the way we use a lexical item in some context for some purpose.
-In other words, we need a formal specification of the conceptualizations that are expressed by means of WordNet's synsets.
-A formal specification requires a clear semantics for the primitives used to export WordNet information into an ontology, and a methodology that explains how WordNet information can be bootstrapped, mapped, refined, and modularized during the export procedure.
+In other words, we need a formal specification of the conceptualizations that are expressed by means of WordNet's synsets1.
+A formal specification requires a clear semantics for the primitives used to export WordNet information into an ontology, and a methodology that explains how WordNet information can be bootstrapped, mapped, refined, and modularized.

-&lt;sup>1 Concept names in WordNet are called synsets, since the naming policy for a concept is a set of synonym words, e.g. for sense 1 of car: { car, auto, automobile, machine, motorcar }.
-In what follows, WN concepts are also referred to as synsets.
+1 Concept names in WordNet are called synsets, since the naming policy for a concept is a set of synonym words, e.g. for sense 1 of car: { car, auto, automobile, machine, motorcar }.